How Do You Clean An RV Fresh Water Tank

 My water system, lines, and hoses still smell like bleach after rinsing through all of them, what can I do?

-If your RV water system, lines, or any hose still smell like bleach after rinsing through them several times, you can make a mix of 1/2 cup baking soda and a gallon of water.
+If your RV water system, lines, or hoses still have a bleach smell after multiple rinses, you can neutralize it with a baking soda solution:

 See Also: Best Portable Solar Panel Charger For RV Camper/Boondocking